sahilrout07/startupgame_ch5_headfirstjava/README.md

 # Startup game
-This is the startup game from chapter 5 of the book Head First Java
+This is the startup game from chapter 5 of the book Head First Java.
-===

 **Goal**
 Sink the startup in the fewest numbers of guesses.